Lunenburg, Nova Scotia: Best Things to Do – Top Picks

 Discover Lunenburg’s Rich History and Maritime Heritage

 Step into a town where history comes alive.
-Recognized as a UNESCO World Heritage Site, this destination is a treasure trove of maritime heritage and colonial charm3.
+Recognized as a UNESCO World Heritage Site, this destination is a treasure trove of maritime heritage and colonial charm.
 Its well-preserved streets and buildings offer a glimpse into a bygone era, making it a must-visit for history enthusiasts.

 historic maritime town